In growing tide, civilians flee north Gaza or shelter at hospital as Israel, Hamas battle in city

 Separately, mediators worked on a possible deal for a three-day cease-fire in exchange for the release of around a dozen hostages held by Hamas, according to two Egyptian officials, a United Nations official and a Western diplomat.

-Families are sleeping in hospital rooms, even surgical theaters and the maternity ward, or on the streets outside.
+She, as well as several people who left the hospital to go south, said families are sleeping in hospital rooms, emergency rooms, surgical theaters and the maternity ward, or on the streets outside.
 Daily food distributions helped a tiny number for a time, but there has been no bread for the past four days, they said.
 Water is scarce and usually polluted, and few people can bathe.
-Still more families are arriving, believing it is safer than fleeing to the south, where airstrikes also continue, the people said, speaking on condition of anonymity for fear of reprisals.

-The Israeli military says the complex is a Hamas command center and that senior militant leaders are hiding there.
-Hamas and hospital staff say the military is creating a pretext to strike it.
+Still, more families are arriving, believing it is safer than fleeing to the south, where airstrikes also continue -- though some have started to leave because of nearby missile strikes and the sound of clashes between Israeli forces and Hamas fighters, Abu Hajajj said.

 The hospital has been overwhelmed with daily waves of wounded from airstrikes, while medical supplies have been running low and electricity shut off in many wards.
 The U.N. delivered two truckloads of supplies Wednesday night, the second delivery since the war began -- enough to last a few hours, the director said.